mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 # Saliency Card for **Integrated Gradients**
-Integrated gradients is a model-dependent, path-attribution saliency method that can be used for augmenting accuracy metrics, model debugging, and feature extraction.
+Integrated gradients is a model-dependent, path-attribution saliency method.

 # Methodology
-Integrated gradients computes feature importance by measuring global changes in the model’s output with respect to the input values.
-Unlike vanilla gradients that expose local variability in the model’s output in response to input feature changes, integrated gradients consider global changes by accumulating local gradients weighted by their impact on the model’s output.
+Integrated gradients computes feature importance by measuring the difference in feature importance for the actual input and a meaningless `baseline` input.
+It approximates the integral of the gradient of the target output with respect to the input, interpolating from the `baseline` input to the actual input.

-Integrated gradients is defined as:
-$$E_{IG}(I,c) = (I - \bar{I}) x \int_{\alpha=0}^{1}{\frac{\partial S_c(\bar{I} + \alpha (I - \bar{I}))}{\partial I}\partial \alpha}$$
-where $\bar{I}$ is the `baseline` hyperparmeter. $\alpha$ integrates from 0 to 1 which scales the input to the model from the baseline to the original input.

-Integrated gradients prevents the gradient saturation problem by capturing a larger range of the model's function.
-However, the choice of baseline can significantly impact the result.
-Integrating from the baseline value to a similar feature value will be unimportant even if the feature is locally important.

 **Developed by:** Mukund Sundararajan, Ankur Taly, and Qiqi Yan at Google.

 **References:**
 - *Original Paper*: [Axiomatic Attribution for Deep Networks by Sundararajan et. al.](http://proceedings.mlr.press/v70/sundararajan17a/sundararajan17a.pdf)
-- *Paper on setting Integrated Gradients' hyperparameters*: [Visualizing the Impact of Feature Attribution Baselines by Sturmfels et. al.](https://distill.pub/2020/attribution-baselines/)
+- *Paper on Integrated Gradients Hyperparameters*: [Visualizing the Impact of Feature Attribution Baselines by Sturmfels et. al.](https://distill.pub/2020/attribution-baselines/)

 **Implementations and Tutorials:**
 - *Original GitHub Repository*: [ankurtaly/Integrated-Gradients](https://github.com/ankurtaly/Integrated-Gradients)